amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 located in line 19-82 in detect_lane.py.
 Then, I use a second order polynomial to fit the detected left and right lanes (line 85-86).

-To visualize the result, I generate x and y values for plotting and we can viewed the result from the following figure:
+To visualize the result, I generate x and y values for plotting and we can view the result from the following figure:

 ![alt text][image5]

+We could see the detected curves fit well with the orginal white lanes.
+We've estimated which pixels belong to the left and right lane lines (shown in red and blue, respectively in the figure above), and we've fit a polynomial to those pixel positions (the curves inside the red and blue strip)

+**6. Determine the curvature of the lane and vehicle position with respect to center**

+The code for this step is contained in `lane_curvature.py`

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.